GL551/pyrodeo/doc/index.rst

 Keplerian velocity, which means that Coriolis and centrifugal-type forces need to be included on the right-hand side of the equations.
 On the other hand, the patch is assumed to be small enough so that a local Cartesian frame can be used in stead of cylindrical coordinates.
+Usually the computational domain is taken to be periodic in y and shear-periodic in x (periodic but corrected for the shear).
 We therefore still have the continuity equation:

 .. math::